 AI, progress & app workflow

-A practical note on How to use photo comparison prompts without turning progress into pressure for an App Store comparison where every app seems to promise more than it can prove, written with realistic expectations and a specific next step.
+A practical note on Progress use: photo comparison prompts for an App Store comparison where every app seems to promise more than it can prove, written with realistic expectations and a specific next step.

 Direct answer